-These fuse bits set the BOD operation mode when the device is in active and idle modes.
+These fuse bits set the BOD operation mode when the device is in active and idle mode.
 For details on the BOD and BOD operation modes.
-Refer to "Brownout Detection" on page 83.
+Refer to "Brownout Detection" on page 89.

 Table 4-6.
-BOD Operation Modes in Active and Idle Modes
+BOD operation modes in active and idle modes.